joric/monokai/README.md

 * Select "Monokai (RGB)" in TrueMod schemes.

-Reload colorer with F11, Far Colorer, Reload in editor after editing/copying the files.
+Reload colorer with F11, Far Colorer, Reload in editor after editing/copying the files (or restart Far).